vanniktech/VNTFontListPreference/README.md

     android:defaultValue="@string/font_face_default_value"
     android:key="preference_font_face"
     android:title="@string/font_face"
-    vntfontlistpreference:fontDirectory="@string/font_face_font_directory" />
+    vntfontlistpreference:vnt_fontDirectory="@string/font_face_font_directory" />
 ```

-`vntfontlistpreference:fontDirectory` can be something like `fonts`.
+`vntfontlistpreference:vnt_fontDirectory` can be something like `fonts`.
 This means that the dialog will list all fonts, that have the ending `ttf` or `otf` under `assets/fonts`.
-Also please make sure that you don't have a slash at the end of the fontDirectory configuration.
+Also please make sure that you don't have a slash at the end of the vnt_fontDirectory configuration.
 If there are no fonts under the provided directory it will throw an exception during initialization.

 # Download